 Introduction to Mortice locks

 The literal meaning of the word Mortice is a recess in the door in which the lock is fitted.
 Therefore, a mortice lock is simply a lock that is installed within that recess in the door.
-Mortice locks are most popular in wooden (timber) doors and most prevalent in Europe and the United Kingdom.
-The most popular brand of mortice locks in the UK is Chubb, which is why they are often referred to as Chubb Locks in Britain.
+Mortice locks are most popular in wooden doors (timber) and most prevalent in Europe and the United Kingdom.
+The most popular brand of mortice locks in the UK is Chubb, which is why they are often referred to as a Chubb Lock in Britain.